hangryfix/hangryfix.github.io/index.md

 <h3 id="signUpPage">Register Page</h3>
 <img style="width: 70%" src="doc/hf_register.png">
 <p>Before users can add foods or leave reviews, they must create an account.
-They can add tags associated with their favorite foods.</p>
+They can add tags associated with their favorite foods to help customize their account page.</p>
 <a href="http://hangryfix.meteorapp.com/#/signup"><button>Go to page</button></a>
 <br>